Ursa Acree, CPDT-KSA, CDBC

 Ursa is, and always has been, committed to force-free methods, training without the use of fear, pain, or coercion.
 She believes in emphasizing and reinforcing desired behaviors, rather than waiting for dogs to make mistakes.
 By creating an environment in which dogs are eager to learn without fear, and incorporating reinforcement into everyday life, good behavior becomes a habit rather than a chore.

-Ursa is a member in good standing of the Association of Professional Dog Trainers and the Pet Professional Guild, and is currently pursuing IAABC and CBCC certification.
-She is also the first Certified Fear-Free Trainer in Colorado.
+Ursa is a member in good standing of the Association of Professional Dog Trainers and the Pet Professional Guild, and is currently pursuing CBCC certification.
+She was also the first Certified Fear-Free Trainer in Colorado.

 Kimberly McRae, CPDT-KA